surajssc1232/weather_data/README.md

 # Weather Data Application

 This is a Spring Boot application that provides weather data through a RESTful API.
+It fetches data from OpenWeatherMap and offers various features including weather alerts, daily summaries, and air quality information.

 ## Prerequisites